SamC95/DigitalStore_FinalProject/README.md

 API Keys are not included in the GitHub version of this project.
 You can get your own API keys on the [Twitch Developers](https://dev.twitch.tv/) page and use the [documentation](https://api-docs.igdb.com/#getting-started) to set them up and store them in the included empty Access.db file.

-All Products retrieved from the IGDB API are Copyright of their respective owners and the application was not designed for commercial purposes, only academic ones.

 ## Contents
 * [Project Aims](https://github.com/SamC95/DigitalStore-FinalProject/tree/main#project-aims)
 * [Approach](https://github.com/SamC95/DigitalStore-FinalProject/tree/main#approach)